 What’s the problem with leather, really?

-Before I wrap up this post, I feel that it’s important to discuss why leather and suede should be avoided at all costs.
+Before I wrap up this post, I feel that it’s important to discuss why leather and suede should be avoided.

 You may be tempted to think there are no ethical issues surrounding the use of leather.
 After all, everyone else wears leather and it’s something that pretty much never gets talked about.